 - 5GS distributes time information to UEs using access stratum signaling.

 - 5GS distributes time information to UEs using PTP or gPTP messages.
 If the 5GS is acting as a GM for the PTP instance, the network timing synchronization status reporting to UE/DS-TT or AF can complement the description of the GM the PTP messages already include (e.g., Announce messages) and detail the status of the 5G clock distributed via u-plane messages.

-If the 5GS is not the GM, the network timing synchronization status reporting to UE/DS-TT can assist determining the relative error between the 5G clock realizations at the DS-TT side and the NW-TT side used for (g)PTP timestamping operation.
+Editor's note: Whether external gPTP clock is in scope is FFS.
+How to determine the relative error between the 5G clock realizations at the DS-TT side and the NW-TT side used for (g)PTP timestamping operation is FFS.

 From UE/DS-TT perspective, the 5GS time information received can be the primary time source the UE/DS-TT is consuming or can be a back-up time source alternative to a time source already present at the UE/DS-TT side.
 For both cases, this solution proposes enablers to allow the 5GC to retrieve 5GS network timing synchronization status from NG-RAN nodes and UPF/NW-TT (if needed) and report this information to subscribed UEs and AFs.